kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/linearity/readme.md

 1. Additivity: $f(x + y) = f(x) + f(y)$
 2. Homogeneity: $f(ax) = af(x)$

-And voila!
+Voila!
 That's the formal definition of linearity.
+And that's a fine line to walk on!